Police investigating apparent shootout in South Nashville

 NASHVILLE, Tenn.
 (WKRN) – Metro police are investigating after two bystanders were hit by gunfire during an apparent shootout in South Nashville Tuesday afternoon.

-Witnesses told police two people were walking south in the 900 block of Murfreesboro Pike when two individuals parked nearby began shooting at them.
-The two people walking allegedly shot back at the car.
+According to police, three people were dropped off at the Taco Bell near Murfreesboro Pike and Milwood Drive.
+The three people allegedly exchanged gunfire with a black car and a red car at a market gas station across the street.

-Meanwhile, police say two bystanders were shot in the area.
-One victim was pumping gas and was shot in the shoulder.
-The other victim was in the parking lot of a market when a bullet grazed his head, leaving behind non-critical injures.
+During the shootout, police say two bystanders were shot in the area.
+One victim was pumping gas at the market and was shot in the shoulder.
+The other victim was ridding down Murfreesboro Road when a bullet grazed his head, leaving behind non-critical injures.

-Police say the two people shot at while walking down Murfreesboro Pike went to a nearby AutoZone carjacked a burnt orange Toyota Sienna minivan.
-Police say they have located the minivan, but are now looking for a two other cars following the shootout.
+After the gunfire exchange police say the three people dropped off at Taco Bell fled on foot and carjacked a Toyota Sienna minivan from the nearby AutoZone.
+Police were able to locate the abandoned minivan in the South Precinct.

+Metro Nashville Police Spokesperson Don Aaron said there was credible information leading investigators to believe the black car traveled south down Murfreesboro Pike while fleeing the scene and continued to shoot at the suspects on foot.

 This is a developing story.
 Stay with News 2 and WKRN.com for updates.